aka: Victory Gloating

 is a Smug Snake

 Note that this is not just wanting to crush your enemies and hear the lamentations of their women

 .
-This is strictly for when you win and are being a jerk about it.
+This is strictly for when Alice wins and proceeds to be insufferable about it.
 Although doing those things just after

 you win does count.

 , Cherry Tapping